begolu2/rktik-thesis/03_implementation.md

 The module `nucleus.models` contains definitions for all ORM models.
 Each model is represented by a class definition.
 See [API specification] for technical details such as the attributes and methods provided by each model.
 This section gives an overview for each model’s properties and responsibilities with respect to the functionality described in the *conceptual* chapter.

+![Class diagram of important classes and relations in Rktik as described in [Nucleus Models].
+Most attributes and operations have been omitted for simplicity.](img/terminology.png)

 #### User

 The `User` model represents a registered user of the site.
 It has relations to all personas of this user and stores basic metadata such as the user ID, account creation data, email and password hash.
 The `User` class is also used in verifying user’s email addresses and storing the validation state related to the user.